BuvinJT/distbuilder/docs/HighLevel.md

 or `isAutoTestInstall` is enabled.
 The `isVerboseTestInstall` option controls the level of debugging output logged to the console during the installation.

-The `isTestingInstall` simply launches the installer. in contrast, `isAutoTestInstall` runs it in "auto pilot" mode.
-Note that there is not an "elevated privileges" option as such is to built-in requirement for silent installers (i.e. the auto elevate themselves), and "loud"/gui installers have their own internal controls for this.
+The `isTestingInstall` simply launches the installer.
+In contrast, `isAutoTestInstall` runs it in "auto pilot" mode (i.e. performs the installation as well).
+Note that an "elevated privileges" option was NOT provided as such is to built into all silent installers (i.e. they auto elevate themselves), and "loud"/gui installers have their own internal controls for this.

 #### onInitialize(), onFinalize()